How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college

-of inactivity.
+2. Don’t leave your computer idle for too long

+The online registration system automatically ends the session after 15 minutes of inactivity.
 This is to secure your personal information (and probably prevent your pet or kid from accidentally typing on your keyboard) while you’re away from the computer.

-If your internet connection is prolonged, wait until the speed goes back to normal before starting your Pag-IBIG online registration.
+If your internet connection is prolonged, wait until the speed returns to normal before starting your Pag-IBIG online registration.

 3. Keep a copy of your RTN and Pag-IBIG number